Null Curves in $\mathbb{C}^3$ and Calabi-Yau Conjectures: Introduction

 Jones \cite{jones} constructed a complete bounded holomorphic immersion of the unit disc $\d$ in $\c^2,$ a complete bounded holomorphic embedding of $\d$ in $\c^3,$ and a complete proper holomorphic immersion of $\d$ in the unit ball of $\c^4.$ As a consequence, he produced complete bounded null curves in $\c^n$ for any $n \geq 4.$ On the other hand, Bourgain \cite{bou} showed that there are no complete bounded null curves in $\c^2.$ However, the Calabi-Yau problem for null curves in $\c^3$ has remained open for a long time.
-Recently, Mart\'{i}n, Umehara and Yamada \cite{muy1} have given examples of complete simply connected bounded null curves in $\c^3.$ Their method consists of producing complete bounded null curves in ${\rm SL}(2,\c)$ applying Nadirashvili's technique to CMC-1 surfaces theory in $\h^3,$ and then use a correspondence between null curves in ${\rm SL}(2,\c)$ and $\c^3$ (see \eqref{eq:corres}).
+The first approach to this question was made by Mart\'{i}n, Umehara and Yamada \cite{muy1,MUY3}.